-The DNR monitors furbearer populations and regularly reviews regulations to ensure that furbearers are managed to sustain populations, maintain recreational opportunities, and allow for mitigation of nuisance issues and damage control.
+Given the large number of furbearer species that can be harvested in Michigan, there are many different types of furbearer-related recreational opportunities throughout the state.
+Fur harvesting has played an important role in the lives of many Michigan residents since long before statehood and has continued to the present day.
+The Department of Natural Resources monitors furbearer populations and regularly reviews regulations to ensure that furbearers are managed to sustain populations, maintain recreational opportunities, and allow for mitigation of nuisance issues and damage control.
 Regulations are in place to ensure populations are not harvested in a way that may be unsustainable and to provide biologists information on species to aid in management (such as through mandatory registration).